Peace of Longjumeau

 The Peace of Longjumeau (also known as the Treaty of Longjumeau or the Edict of Longjumeau) was signed on 23 March 1568 by Charles IX of France and Catherine de' Medici.
-The edict brought to an end the brief second French Wars of Religion with terms that largely confirmed those of the prior edict of Amboise.
-Unlike the previous edict it would not be sent to the Parlements to examine prior to its publication, due to what the crown had felt was obstructionism the last time.
-The edict would not however last, and it would be overturned later in the year, being replaced by the Edict of Saint-Maur which outlawed Protestantism at the beginning of the third war of religion.
+The edict brought to an end the brief second war of the French Wars of Religion with terms that largely confirmed those of the prior edict of Amboise.
+Unlike the previous edict, it would not be sent to the Parlements to examine prior to its publication, due to what the crown had felt was obstructionism the last time.
+The edict would not last, however, as it was overturned later in the year by the Edict of Saint-Maur which outlawed Protestantism at the beginning of the third war of religion.

 Towards peace

-After their loss at the Battle of Saint-Denis the main Huguenot army fled eastwards in disarray, pursued by the royal army.
+After their defeat at the Battle of Saint-Denis the main Huguenot army fled eastwards in disarray, pursued by the royal army.
 In the wake of the battle, Charles IX sent out a letter to the rebel leadership, entreating the shattered Huguenots to lay down their arms in return for amnesty.
-Louis, Prince of Condé who led the forces, wrote back that they would lay down their arms, if they were granted free exercise of religion, permission for their synods and irrevocable edict of pacification.
+The Huguenot leader Louis, Prince of Condé wrote back that they would lay down their arms if they were granted free exercise of religion, permission for their synods and an irrevocable edict of pacification.
 This angered the king, who replied that he would not negotiate with any subject as an equal.
 He further added that they had three days to lay down their arms, that he would grant the ability for gentleman to worship in their households and liberty of conscience and property to be maintained.
 He would not allow synods, and would insist on keeping the crown at arms until the rebels had laid down theirs.

-This was unacceptable to Condé and his allies, so they continued their flight east, crossing the border into Germany.
+This was unacceptable to Condé and his allies, so they continued their flight east, crossing the border into the Holy Roman Empire.
 As they fled they were pursued by forces under Charles de Cossé.
-However he was ill inclined to give battle desiring a truce.
+However, he was ill inclined to give battle, preferring a truce.
 Having crossed the border, the shattered Huguenots linked up with a strong German mercenary force, and returned to France in early 1568 revitalised.
-This enlarged army was however short on pay, and Condé decided to besiege Chartres to acquire funds for his men.
+This enlarged army was soon short on pay, however, and Condé decided to besiege Chartres to acquire funds for his men.
 The crown, also under heavy financial strain, remained keen to negotiate with this strengthened enemy, and in January Charles, Cardinal of Lorraine who had led the war party was sent to oversee the frontiers by Catherine de' Medici to better free her hand to negotiate.